 IRQL_NOT_LESS_OR_EQUAL error also occurs when the kernel-mode driver makes an invalid trial to access a memory address.
 So it could be related to memory issues that generate BSODs on PC.
 Hence it would help if you run a memory diagnostic tool.

 - Look for ” Windows Memory Diagnostic ” and click on it.

-- A window will open where you have to select the first option “Restart Now and check for Problem” and restart your PC.
+- A window will open where you must select the first option, “Restart Now and check for Problem”, and restart your PC.

 - During restart, it will carefully check the RAM and show you errors.

 - If you see an error, this suggests that the issue is in your memory and you need to replace it.

 Method 3: Update PC and Driver

 Sometimes the error (driver_irql_not_less_or_equal) is also caused by Drivers.
 Some faulty driver file in Windows 11/10 is specified as iaStorA.sys, iaisp64 sys, Netwtw04.sys, nvlddmkm.sys, ndis.sys, wrUrlFlt.sys.
 So you need to update your PC and Drivers.
 To do this: